Cyril James Stubblefield

 Sir (Cyril) James Stubblefield FRS (1901–1999) was a British geologist.
-Stubblefield was the president of the Geological Society of London from 1958 to 1960 and was the director of the Geological Survey of Great Britain from 1960 until 1966.
+Stubblefield was president of the Geological Society of London from 1958 to 1960 and was director of the Geological Survey of Great Britain from 1960 until 1966.

 Early life

 Stubblefield was born in Cambridge, the only son of a gardener and his wife.
 He gained a scholarship to The Perse School, Cambridge.

 Education

-After work as a junior factory chemist, Stubblefield moved to London to continue his education at evening classes at the South-Western Polytechnic (later Chelsea College).
-He gained a further scholarship to Imperial College, London, where he gained an ARCS and BSc in geology in 1923, with first class honours.

-Sir Cyril James Stubblefield was a member of the Links Club of the City and Guilds College whilst at Imperial College.
+After work as a junior factory chemist, Stubblefield moved to London to continue his education in evening classes at the South-Western Polytechnic (later Chelsea College).
+He gained a scholarship to Imperial College, London, where he gained an ARCS and BSc in geology in 1923, with first class honours.
+Stubblefield was a member of the Links Club of the City and Guilds College whilst at Imperial College.

 Career

-Stubblefield was appointed demonstrator in geology at Imperial and began research into the early Palaeozoic rocks of Shropshire, gaining his PhD in 1925 and also the Daniel Pidgeon fund of the Geological Society, with Oliver Bulman.
+In 1923, Stubblefield was appointed demonstrator in geology at Imperial and began research into the early Palaeozoic rocks of Shropshire, in parallel with Oliver Bulman.
+His work was supported by the Daniel Pidgeon fund of the Geological Society, and he gained his PhD in 1925.
 In 1929 he published the Handbook of the Geology of Great Britain with J. W. Evans.

-In 1928 Stubblefield joined the Geological Survey, at the Museum of Practical Geology, where he soon joined the palaeontology department.
-Here he worked on the Lower Palaeozoic fossils of Shrewsbury, the Carboniferous of the coalfields of south Wales and Kent, and other rocks in Cumberland.
+In 1928 Stubblefield joined the palaeontology department of the Geological Survey, at the Museum of Practical Geology.
+Here he worked on the Lower Palaeozoic fossils of Shrewsbury, the Carboniferous of the coalfields of south Wales, Kent, and Cumbria.

-Stubblefield became chief palaeontologist of the Geological Survey and Museum in 1947 and director in 1960, until retirement in 1966.
-Following reorganisation he became the first director of the Institute of Geological Sciences, later renamed the British Geological Survey.
+Stubblefield became chief palaeontologist of the survey in 1947, assistant director in 1953 and director in 1960.
+As director, Stubblefield oversaw the reorganisation of the British and Overseas surveys, and the Museum of Practical Geology into the Institute of Geological Sciences.
+He retired in 1966.